Elizabeth Chryst

 Elizabeth Baldwin Chryst (born July 5, 1959, in Washington, DC) is a small business owner, Republican legislative strategist and consultant and a past elected United States Senate Officer.
 Chryst is the first woman to have been elected by the United States Senate to serve as the U.S. Senate Secretary for the Majority for the republicans.
 She was also elected as the United States Senate Secretary for the Minority.
 Chryst is the founder of GradeGov.com. and provides political information and commentary for several news and current events publications.
-Chryst is the chairperson of the Habitat for Humanity-Marion County, Florida affiliate.
+Chryst was the chairperson of the Habitat for Humanity-Marion County, Florida affiliate.
 She also hosts a twice weekly radio show entitled Congress College and serves as a principal in the Washington, DC consulting firm of Congressional Global Strategies.

 In office from 1995 to 2001, she was preceded by Howard O. Greene Jr. and succeeded by David Schiappa.